 A few useful items for any bike trip in Canada

 - Always take a bike pump in case you get a flat.

 - A bike lock is a necessity if you decide you want to go for a short hike or get a bite to eat.

 - I swear by my Ortlieb waterproof bike panniers.
 They are tough!

 - Don’t forget a bike helmet.

-- A micro-tool can save you a lot of grief as well.
+- A multi-tool with a chain breaker can save you a lot of grief as well.

 What do you think is the top bike trip in Canada?